 If you receive an IRS Letter 1865C, don’t panic!
 In most cases, the issue can be resolved quickly and easily.
 To avoid receiving this notice, be sure to check and double check your record before you paper file, or to simplify things further, you could submit an electronic filing instead.

-Keeping up with your compliance efforts will help you avoid filing penalties for ACA forms.
+Keeping up with your compliance efforts will help you avoid filing penalties.
 This is incredibly important now more than ever, as fine amounts and tax enforcement are increasing.
+Avoid penalties by staying compliant and filing on time!

 BoomTax, The Boom Post, and its affiliates do not provide tax, legal or accounting advice.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal or accounting advice.
 You should consult your own tax, legal and accounting advisors prior to engaging in any transaction.